Whittlesey: History

 Whittlesey was significant for its brickyards, around which the former hamlet of King's Dyke was based for much of the 20th century, although only one now remains, following the closure of the Saxon brickworks in 2011.

 The local clay soil was also used to make cob boundary walls during a period in which there was a brick tax.
-Some examples of these roofed walls still stand today and are claimed to be unique in Fenland.
-Clay walls predate the introduction of brick tax in other parts of the country, and some were thatched.
+Some examples of these roofed walls still stand today and are claimed to be unique in Fenland, certain sections of Whittlesey's "Mud Walls" were given Grade II Listed status in 2021, and given further formal protection by local council in 2026.

 Whittlesey had a large number of public houses.
 In 1797, a local farmer noted in his diary, "They like drinking better than fighting in Whittlesea."
 Among the public houses that have closed are the Plough, the Letter A, the Letter C, the Queen Adelaide, the Old Crown, the King's Head, the Morton Folk and the White Horse, many of which are now private residences.

 Whittlesey was an important trade route in the late Bronze Age (about 1100–800 BCE).
 Evidence for this was found at the archaeological site of Must Farm, where log boats, roundhouses, bowls with food in them, and the most complete wooden wheel were housed.

 In 1832, Whittlesey, then spelt Whittlesea, was ravaged by the second cholera epidemic, along with nearby Peterborough.
 According to a diary entry of Mrs Thomas Shaftoe Robertson, manageress of the Lincoln Theatre Circuit, "What a gap in my journal!
 April to November!
 But better not record such a summer as I have passed.
 God deliver me from such another.
 What suffering, what anguish, and loss!
 Whittlesea!
 Shall I ever have the idea of entering that place again?
 The cholera there raged in all its fury.
 I was numbered amongst its victims, and, false or true, was certainly dreadfully ill.
 All Peterborough was in a languishing state.
 Mr Walker, the surgeon, behaved most kindly, and never charged me a shilling."

 A year later this entry was amended: "Let me correct this error.
 The year after he sent me in a bill of £5 14s 6d."
 The Lincoln Theatre Circuit also included at various times Whittlesey, Wisbech, Boston and other nearby towns.